-With the credit crunch taking its toll and companies falling by the wayside, this sort of protection is especially important.
+This sort of protection is especially important.
 If you buy something and the company goes under, Section 75 protection means that you can claim your money back from your credit card company.

 It’s so important to use this protection for expensive purchases – and even if you don’t particularly need a credit card it may be worthwhile getting one just to use for this purpose.

 If you’re wary of credit cards, don’t be – as long as you’re sensible you can use them to your financial advantage.
 Set up a direct debit to pay off the credit card bill every month and you won’t get stung by any charges.

 Amazon – You have 30 days after purchase to return any item, in its original condition, for a full refund.
 Any seals must be fully intact and clothing must have labels still on.
 Items dispatched between 1 November and 31 December can be returned up until midnight on 31 January.
 Their returns policy reverts back to the standard 30-day period for items purchased after December 31.